aryna-yukhnevich/dev/README.md

         ├── recipients.json
         └── replacements.json
 ```
-In the `sample_settings` directory, you will find sample configurations that you can use as templates.
+In the `/config/sample_settings` directory, you will find sample configurations that you can use as templates.
 After copying them to the `settings` directory, fill in the necessary values according to your requirements (please refer to [Configuration Steps](#configuration-steps)). \
-During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically. \
+During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically and later used by the SALMON project. \
 **Note:** If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes (please refer to [Deployment and installation](deployment.md) for more details).

 ## Configuration Files